rafaelsutiono/home-security-system/README.md

 ## How it Works
 The alarm is disarmed by default, therefore its initial state is 'disarmed'.
-Take a look at the diagram below showing how the machine works.
+Take a look at the diagrams below showing how the machine works.

 **Input syntax:**<br>
 doorOpen,motionDetected<br>